Stationary completeness: the $N$-body short-range case: Introduction

 \end{enumerate}

-Stationary scattering theory appears so far somewhat poorly developed (see a discussion in Subsection \ref{subsec: Extensions and comparison with the literature}).
-In particular, to our knowledge, the results \ref{item:stroS}--\ref{item:stroS3} are all new.
-The heart of the matter is \eqref{eq:ScatEnergy22233}, the proof of which relies on a characterization of this property from \cite {Sk3} (recalled in \eqref{eq:asres29}).
+The many-body stationary scattering theory appears so far incompletely developed.
+In particular, to our knowledge, the results \eqref{eq:ScatEnergy22233} and \ref{item:stroS}--\ref{item:stroS3} are all new for $N\geq 4$, while they are substantial improvements of known results for $N= 3$ (see the discussion in Subsection \ref{subsec: Extensions and comparison with the literature}).
+They may in fact be viewed as a `completion' of the $N$-body short-range stationary scattering theory in that they settle various fundamental issues not covered by Theorem \ref{thm:chann-wave-matrD}.

+The proof of \eqref{eq:ScatEnergy22233} relies on a characterization of this property from \cite {Sk3} (recalled in \eqref{eq:asres29}).
 In particular we derive the top-order asymptotics of any vector on the form $(H-\lambda-\i 0)^{-1}\psi$, $\psi\in L^2_\infty(\mathbf X)$, yielding \eqref{eq:ScatEnergy22233}.
-The asymptotics is also valid in the $N$-body setting of \cite{Sk3}, however there only proven away from a Lebesgue null-set.
+The asymptotics is also valid in the $N$-body setting of \cite{Sk3}, however there proven only away from a Lebesgue null-set.
+The procedure of \cite{Sk3} is very different, and we stress that it excludes any stronger conclusion.